aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/optimizing-compression-settings/_index.md

 > **Tip:** LZMA offers a configurable **LZMA dictionary size** that influences both compression ratio and memory usage.
 You can set it via `new LzmaCompressionSettings { DictionarySize = 8 * 1024 * 1024 }` if you need to fine‑tune for very large files.

-## Using PPMd Compression Settings
+## Using pPMd compression settings

-### Step 1: Initialize PPMd Compression with AES256 Encryption
+### Step 1: initialize pPMd compression with AES256 encryption

 `PpmdCompressionSettings` defines the order and memory usage for the PPMd algorithm.
 `AesEncryptionSettings` provides AES‑256 encryption for the archive entries.